 When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
 The creosote vapors condense in the relatively cooler chimney flue of a slow-burning fire.
 As a result, creosote residue accumulates on the flue lining.
-When ignited, this creosote makes an extremely hot fire.
+When ignited this creosote makes an extremely hot fire.

 The chimney connector and chimney should be inspected at least once every two months during the heating season to determine if a creosote buildup has occurred.

-If a significant layer of creosote has accumulated (1⁄2" [3 mm] or more) it should be removed to reduce the risk of a chimney fire."
+If creosote has accumulated (1/8" [3mm] or more it should be removed to reduce the risk of a chimney fire"

-6.5.1 Cleaning Frequency
+6.4.1 Cleaning frequency

 It is not possible to predict how much or how quickly creosote will form in the chimney.
 It is important, therefore, to check the build-up in the chimney monthly until the rate of creosote formation is determined.
 Even if creosote forms slowly in the system, the chimney should be cleaned and inspected at least once each year.
 Establish a routine for the fuel, wood burner and firing technique.
 Check daily for creosote build-up until experience shows how often you need to clean to be safe.

-Be aware that the hotter the fire the less creosote is deposited, and weekly cleaning may be necessary in mild weather even though monthly cleaning may be enough in the coldest months.
+Be aware that the hotter the fire, the less creosote is deposited and weekly cleaning may be necessary in mild weather even though monthly cleaning may be enough in the coldest months.
 Contact your local municipal or provincial fire authority for information on how to handle a chimney fire.
 Have a clearly understood plan to handle a chimney fire.

-6.5.2 Sweeping the Chimney
+6.4.2 Sweeping the Chimney